outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - what deadly components of structures like the antimicrobial impact of uv rays be preserved & used to kill cancer cells (can killer wavelengths be produced by immune cells when a cancer cell that doesnt respond to other methods is encountered)
     - time as 'alignment' or 'connectivity' between multiple useful interface structures like 'change types/patterns' & 'connectible stable states'

-  - move examples from faq/drinkme/readme to docs
+  - move examples from faq/drinkme/readme to docs if not included

   - add to ml

-    - identify insights like the following in the problem of 'identify race from minimal structures like x-rays':
+    - example of identifying insights like the following in the problem space of 'identify race from minimal structures like x-rays':

       - 'given human brain structures, like tendencies for biases such as 'preferring easy rules to make decisions', differences in visible structures cause differences in social interactions like power/privilege which cause resource distribution differences, which cause differences in structure'
       - 'genes co-occur with other genes in small groups of genes, small groups which co-occur in general types'